Daisi Pollard

-Juél-Maddie Daisi Pollard Sepulveda (born May 21, 1980) is an American model, international beauty queen, businesswoman, author, and actress.
-In 2005, she was crowned Miss Jamaica International, which led her to compete at a higher level.
+Juél-Maddie Daisi Pollard Sepulveda (born May 21, 1980) is an American-Jamaican actress, model, businesswoman, author and beauty pageant titleholder.
+In 2005 she was crowned Miss Jamaica International, which led her to compete at a higher level.
 She was the first Jamaican candidate to compete in the Miss Earth 2005, Miss Asia Pacific 2005, and Miss Beauty Queen World 2005, and is the only known candidate to hold three different national titles throughout a single pageant career.

 In addition to her pageant and modeling career, she has embarked on other endeavors, which include business ventures, public speaking engagements, books, and appearances in films and television.
 Pollard Sepulveda is involved in charity work for various causes, most notably her association with meningitis.

 Early life

 Pollard Sepulveda was born in Newark, New Jersey, and raised in New York City.
 She is of Jamaican and Middle-Eastern descent.
 Pollard Sepulveda was born with a minor birth deformity in her left eye, called an upper eyelid coloboma, which hindered her early years both socially and professionally as a result of childhood bullying and low self-esteem.
 She had reconstructive surgery at the age of 22.

 After her father died, Pollard Sepulveda and her mother moved from New York City to Virginia where her mother remarried.
 Shortly thereafter, she entered into the foster care system after her mother and step-father were charged with child neglect.
 At the age of 12, Pollard Sepulveda was adopted by her paternal grandmother and moved to Connecticut.
 Her grandmother thought she had potential as a model, actor and dancer and enrolled her in the Barbizon School of Modeling in Stamford, Connecticut; she studied theater and ballet concurrently.